A CREATIVE QUARANTINE: WHY IT MATTERS (AND HOW YOU CAN DO IT!)

 One critical difference in benefit one receives from viewing art instead of creating it is an elevated sense of empathy and critical understanding.
 Allowing yourself to engage in someone else’s world or perspective broadens the horizons of your thinking.
 But this can’t be true of abstract art, right?
 Actually, the human mind is excellent and distinguishing intentional art and unintentional art.
 Several studies have shown people continuously choose well known abstract art (including Mondrian and Pollock) over copycat works or artworks made by animals and children.
 The brain thrives in a supportive environment, and art is a great way to create a safer, more stimulating, supportive, and functional environment.

 Here's a quick art infographic to sum it all up!

 So, how do you use creative outlets to destress today?

 Okay, so now that we know there is hard evidence for the advantages of art, how do we implement it in our normal lives.

 Creative Art with Your Family (Especially children)

 Having such an outlet to keep busy is especially beneficial for children since they have not yet fully grasped why they can't see their friends.
 There are numerous developmental benefits for children when it comes to art.
-Firstly, they are able to practice their motor skills by grasping art supplies and making controlled movements to create their artworks.
-Secondly, art assists in their developmental learning by helping them practice critical learning, planning concepts and following through on those ideas.
-They also recieve learn about important concepts like size, shape, and spatial reasoning.
+Firstly, they can practice their motor skills by grasping art supplies and making controlled movements to create their artworks.
+Secondly, art assists in their developmental learning by helping them practice critical learning, planning concepts, and following through on those ideas.
+They also learn about important concepts like size, shape, and spatial reasoning.
 Finally, let's not forget that art is a communicative tool.
-Art can be used not only to help them express themselves but also give you a clearer understanding of how your child perceives the world.
+Art can be used to help them express themselves and give you a clearer understanding of how your child perceives the world.
 With active listening and asking open-ended questions at the end of each art session, you'll definitely be able to get to know your little human better.

 Not to worry if you don't have children to share this hobby with.
 As we explained above, creating art is equally beneficial for adults as well.